oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The `subject_token_type` parameter value MUST be a URI {{RFC3986}}.
 It MAY be:

 * Any one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}} except the Refresh Token type (i.e., `urn:ietf:params:oauth:token-type:refresh_token`).
-* A self-signed JWT, as described below.
+* A URN type name when the subject token is a self-signed JWT, as described below.
-* An unsigned JSON object, as described below.
+* A URN type name when the subject token is an unsigned JSON object, as described below.
 * A custom URI agreed to between requesters and the Txn-Token Service.
 The Txn-Token Service MAY support other token formats, which MAY be specified in the `subject_token_type` parameter.

 ### Self-Signed Subject Token Type {#self-signed-subject-token-type}